web-auth/doc/pre-requisites/user-entity-repository.md

 There is no interface to implement or abstract class to extend so that it should be easy to integrate it in your application.
 You may already have a user repository.

 {% hint style="success" %}
-Whatever the database you use\(MySQL, pgSQL…\), it is not necessary to create relationships between your users and the Credential Sources.
+Whatever database you use \(MySQL, pgSQL…\), it is not necessary to create relationships between your users and the Credential Sources.
 {% endhint %}

 Hereafter an example of a User Entity repository.
 In this example we suppose you already have methods to find users using their username or ID.